Dryzhakovv/Dryzhakovv/README.md

 ###

 <p align="left">I am Self-taught frontend developer.
 I started in 2k17 and for current moment i am working in VK.
 I've been learning frontend almost for 4 years!
-But now I've decided to start machine learning!<br><br>- 🔭 So that is why now i'am focues on math,python and other ML staff.<br>- 📚 Also I help students in the university with their code, cause i'm a teaching assistant at MIPT!</p>
+But now I've decided to start machine learning!
+So that is why now i'am focues on math,python and other ML staff. 📚 Also I help students in the university with their code, cause i'm a teaching assistant at MIPT!</p>

 * 🌍  CurrentlyI'm based in Rostov-on-Don